 I am Licesned Professional Counselor in PA and a board certified music therapist devoted to serving people who have special needs.
 In May of 1999, I graduated from Duquesne University, Pittsburgh PA, with a bachelors of science in music therapy and completed my clinical training at the University Hospitals of Cleveland in January 2001.
-I earned my Master's in Music Therapy (MMT) from Temple University in May of 2010, Currently, I am a Certified MARI® Practitioner and Certified Autism Specialist.
+I earned my Master's in Music Therapy (MMT) from Temple University in May of 2010, Currently, I am a Board Certified Music Therapist, Certified MARI® Practitioner and a Certified Autism Specialist.
 I strive to use my talents and musical abilities to make a difference in lives of the people I serve.
-Fueled by this ambition, I formed a private practice in 2002 and later merged my practice with my business partner to form Spectra.
+Fueled by this ambition, I formed a private practice in 2002 and later merged my practice with my business partner to form Spectra Support Services, LLC.
 To date, I established new creative arts therapy programs in settings such as hospitals, pediatric rehabilitation centers, senior homes, homeless shelters, clinics and schools.
-Also, I am an advocate for the advancement of quality programming for people who have disabilities.
+I am an advocate for the advancement of quality programming for people who have mental health needs.
 I find that I am able to influence this type of change through my clinical work, clinical supervision opportunities, development of programs, increasing clients' access to specialized health services, research, publications, advocacy, and training programs.
 It brings me great joy to serve my community in this way.